contrastsecurity/contrast/.github/README.md

 **Options:**

-- **contrast scan --file** Path of the file you want to scan.
+- **contrast scan --file**

+  - Path of the file you want to scan.
 Contrast searches for a .jar, .war, .js. or .zip file in the working directory if a file is not specified.
-  Alias: **--f**
+  - Alias: **--f**

 - **contrast scan --name**

-  Contrast project name.
+  - Contrast project name.
 If not specified, Contrast uses contrast.settings to identify the project or creates a project.
-  Alias: **–n**
+  - Alias: **–n**

 - **contrast scan --save**

-  Download the results to a Static Analysis Results Interchange Format (SARIF) file.
+  - Download the results to a Static Analysis Results Interchange Format (SARIF) file.
+The file is downloaded to the current working directory with a default name of results.sarif.
+You can view the file with any text editor.
-  Alias: **-s**
+  - Alias: **-s**

 - **contrast scan --timeout**
-  Time in seconds to wait for the scan to complete.
+  - Time in seconds to wait for the scan to complete.
 Default value is 300 seconds.
-  Alias: **-t**
+  - Alias: **-t**

 ### lambda